berberman/emerald-extension/README.md

 An extension of Minecraft-Spigot Plugin.

-~~Dont'need to pay attention whether Travis CI build successful or faild.~~
+~~Don't need to pay attention whether Travis CI build successful or faild.~~

 This dependency use library `spigot-1.12.2`,  but it supports other versions theoretically.